Why Plurk is Better Choice Over Twitter

 Twitter is an awesome platform of many uses and is a better choice to reach to the masses because of its immense popularity and very useful 3rd party applications.
 But if you are interested in building better relations through longer and continued conversations, Plurk is the better platform to engage in, despite failing to catch on as much as Twitter did so far.

-I do have presences in both platforms and you guys can add me on Twitter and/or Plurk.
+I do have presences in both platforms and you guys can add me on and/or .
 Have fun!

 Related posts: